hthuong09/gitlab-mcp/README.md

 - `GITLAB_PERSONAL_ACCESS_TOKEN`: Your GitLab personal access token.
 - `GITLAB_API_URL`: Your GitLab API URL.
 (Default: `https://gitlab.com/api/v4`)
 - `GITLAB_READ_ONLY_MODE`: When set to 'true', restricts the server to only expose read-only operations.
 Useful for enhanced security or when write access is not needed.
 Also useful for using with Cursor and it's 40 tool limit.
+- `MCP_TOOLS_FILTER`: Optional comma-separated list of tool names to enable.
+If set, only the tools specified in this list will be available.
+Example: `create_issue,get_file_contents`.

 ## Tools 🛠️